LastAirbender07/Docker-K8s-Helm/plan.md

 After this, services will be `task-postgres-postgresql` (or check `kubectl get svc -n tasktracker`) and `task-redis-master`.

-> NOTE: If you prefer to deploy your own Postgres manifest with a PVC, I can give that manifest.
-The Bitnami chart is safer and simpler.

 ---

 # 4 — Prepare Secrets and ConfigMaps for backend (Kubernetes secrets)

-We will store DB credentials as a Kubernetes Secret and pass them to backend as env vars.
+Store DB credentials as a Kubernetes Secret and pass them to backend as env vars.

 Create secret using the values you used for Postgres above: